Dear Joyful Surroundings,

 When you come back, go shelf by shelf for the inside of the fridge in exactly the same way.
 Take everything off one fridge shelf and put it all out on the counter.
 Clean the shelf with a soapy damp cloth, making sure to peer in and see what’s fallen down the back of the fridge.

 You may decide to designate certain shelves for produce, for meat, for snacks.
 Those categories are going to be dependent on what you keep in your fridge.
 Maybe you want all the dairy together, maybe you’re happy spreading it out with the creamer on a shelf and the butter in a drawer.
-Put things that use often nearer to you, let things you use rarely be more difficult to find.
+Put things you use often nearer to you, let things you use rarely be more difficult to find.
 Nothing smelly, moldy, out of date gets a pass to get back in your clean fridge.
 Nothing you don’t like, nothing you never use.

 Once your fridge has been cleaned and cleared, if the odor remains then it’s time to check the fridge is cool enough.
 The FDA says it’s important to keep the temperature at 40 degrees or less.
 If things are still stinky in there, turn to Google.
 A quick search turned up this thorough guide from wiki-How.

 Once you’ve sorted out the fridge problem, you may feel inspired to clear out your freezer too.
 Take it slowly, with exactly the same steps.
 One area at a time, wipe down the shelving and dry it.
 Assess everything with a critical eye.
 Freezers are helpful but they’re not magical.
-Nothing last forever and if you can’t recognize the meat for freezer burn, it’s not going to taste good or have many nutrients left.
+Nothing lasts forever and if you can’t recognize the meat for freezer burn, it’s not going to taste good or have many nutrients left.

 Do you have an organizing question you’d like answered?
 Send it to me (firstname.lastname@example.org) and I’ll answer your question in a future Ask the Organizer blog post.